AK Steel: Expect Upside To $7.50

 AK Steel (NYSE:AKS) shares gave up almost all gains that the stock made since November 2016.
 The stock topped around $11 in December 2016 and started to slide, ultimately eliminating half of the company's capitalization and settling near $5.50 at the moment of writing this article.

-There serious catalysts should be in play for a company's stock to lose half of its market price in less than half a year.
-Typically, there are three main possibilities: 1) serious downside catalyst emerged 2) previous upside was unjustified 3) market has it wrong.
+Serious catalysts should be in play for a company's stock to lose half of its market price in less than half a year.
+Typically, there are three main possibilities: 1) serious downside catalyst emerged; 2) previous upside was unjustified; 3) the market has it wrong.

 Let's discuss the first possibility.
 AK Steel had a decent first quarter, reporting earnings of $0.19 per share on revenue of $1.53 billion and easily beating analysts' expectations.
-AK Steel's revenue shows no growth but this is caused by the company's strategy to focus on higher margin products.
+The revenue shows no growth, but this is caused by the company's strategy to focus on higher-margin products.
 Over time, this strategy led to an increasing dependence on the domestic automotive market:

-Domestic automotive market is expected to slightly decline this year compared to 2016.
-So far, this did not have any material effect on AK Steel.
-The company saw continued increase in the average selling price per ton of its products ($1022/ton in Q1 2017 vs $998/ton in Q4 2016) driven by both improvements in the market and the product mix.
-So far, there are no facts that point to a sudden crash on this side of AK Steel business.
-More, during the recent earnings call AK Steel stated that it expected to achieve a higher average selling price in the second quarter.
+The domestic automotive market is expected to slightly decline this year compared to 2016.
+So far, this has not had any material effect on AK Steel.
+The company saw continued increase in the average selling price per ton of its products ($1022/ton in Q1 2017 vs. $998/ton in Q4 2016), driven by both improvements in the market and the product mix.
+So far, there are no facts that point to a sudden crash on this side of AK Steel's business.
+During the recent earnings call, the company stated that it expected to achieve a higher average selling price in the second quarter.

-The company has also been able to offer $400 million of 7% senior notes due 2027.
+AK Steel has also been able to offer $400 million of 7% senior notes due 2027.
 Proceeds were used to finance the cash tender offer for 7.625% senior notes due 2020.
 As a result, the company's maturity schedule improved and its debt situation looks satisfactory:

 There is still much work to do on this front, but there is nothing critical to worry about in the next few years.